truubo/truubo/README.md

 Some crap about me

 - he/him
+- straight
 - decent in python and lua
 - smart dumbass

-Projects I'm working on

-- Aeroxan
+Not working on any projects (or any you should know about...)

 That is all.